JoshJarabek7/anchoring/README.md

 # Anchoring

-Anchoring is a Tauri-based desktop application that provides version-pinned documentation snippets for developers, using OpenAI and ChromaDB for semantic search capabilities.
+Anchoring is a Tauri-based desktop application that provides version-pinned documentation snippets for developers, using OpenAI and ChromaDB for semantic search capabilities, as well as a built-in MCP server for Cursor and Claude to query for version-specific doc snippets.

 ## Initial Setup (Required for All Installation Methods)